0dan0/qr/docs/control/tech/README.md

 The above global metadata can be extracted with this [**demo web tool**](../metadata)

 ### Some Four Character Codes are reserved for feature extensions
 * **24HZ** 10-13: enable film standard 24.0 frame, rather than the default broadcast standard 23.976.
 The existing 24p mode(s) will have the new frame rate when this is enabled, all other video modes are unaffected.
-Input Data: 1-enable, 0-disable",
+Input Data: 1-enable, 0-disable. e.g. `*24HZ=1`",
-* **64BT** H8-10/MAX: 12GB Chapter sizes on HERO8/9/10 and MAX cameras (default on H11.)
+* **64BT** H8-10/MAX: 12GB Chapter sizes on HERO8/9/10 and MAX cameras (default on H11 onward.)
 Note: Will not be active for QuickCaptures.
 Input Data: 1-enable, 0-disable WARNING: Larger chapters will not playback on camera or support USB transfers, but are compatible with desktop tools.
-Permanent required.",
+Permanent required. e.g. `*64BT=1`",
 * **ARCH** H8-13/MAX: Archive mode: an ultra simplified video camera mode for novices documenting critical events, where you don’t want the camera mode modified.
 Either button will start and stop video capture.
 Input Data: 1-enable, 0-disable WARNING: only removable via the disable command.
-Permanent required.",
+Permanent required. e.g. `*ARCH=1`",
 * **AUDS** H10-13: Audio Level: displays the current estimate of the sound pressure level in dB.
-Input Data: 1-enable, 0-disable.",
+Input Data: 1-enable, 0-disable. e.g. `*AUDS=1`",
 * **BASE** H8-10/MAX: Base file name change, adding to beginning of the filename.
-Input: H10-13 supports wildcards within [ ]: like [yyyy-mm-dd] or [HH-MM-SS]  e.g. A-[yyyymmddHHMMSS] WARNING: GoPro App and cloud will not support renamed files.",
+Input: H10-13 supports wildcards within [ ]: like [yyyy-mm-dd] or [HH-MM-SS]  e.g. A-[yyyymmddHHMMSS] WARNING: GoPro App and cloud will not support renamed files. e.g. `*BASE=\"CamA-[yy-mm-dd]\"`",
 * **BERS** H10-13: Bypass ERS compensation, extremely rare usecases.
 Input Data: 0-display, 1-enable, 2-enable only with EIS off",
 * **BIAS** H9 only (new cameras use EVBS): Bias is like EV Compensation, but it can only be used after recording has began.
 It is a hack designed to tweak exposure during a livestream or webcam session.
 Input Data: Number of stops between -6 and 6, supports half stops like 3.5.",
 * **BITR** H10-13: set the compression in Mb/s for the Protune High Bitrate setting.
 Normally this would be around 100Mb/s, however higher (or lower) rates may be achieved with newer SD Cards.Input Data: MB/s from 2 to 200.",